This page has the temple's most recent newsletters.

 Donations of Food

-Offering food is a traditional way to support a monk, and any donations of vegetarian food are most welcome.
+Offering food is a traditional way to support a monk, and all donations of vegetarian food are most welcome.
 In particular:

 - fresh fruit and vegetables (except garlic or peppers)